scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 ## Current State

-The situation is now back to normal: the read-only repository `repo.scala-sbt.org` backed by an Artifactory instance works again and all the Scala builds should be able to resolve their plugin dependencies as before.
+Thanks to the efforts of Eugene Yokota and the support from the company JFrog, the situation is now back to normal: the read-only repository `repo.scala-sbt.org` backed by an Artifactory instance works again and all the Scala builds should be able to resolve their plugin dependencies as before.

 However, as mentioned by Seth Tisue in [a comment](https://github.com/sbt/sbt/issues/7202#issuecomment-1500220344), the event